Coquese Washington: Penn State

 On April 23, 2007, she was named the fifth coach in Penn State women's basketball history, following Rene Portland's resignation.

 Washington increased her number of Big Ten wins in each of her first six years, starting with 4 conference wins in 2007–2008 and growing to 14 and her second consecutive Big Ten regular season title in the 2012–2013 campaign.
 Washington's first post season appearance at Penn State was a first round loss in the 2010 WNIT Tournament.
 Since 2011, Washington has led her teams to three consecutive NCAA Women's Division I Basketball Championship appearances where her teams have advanced past the first round in every appearance.
 Her most successful season was the 2011–2012 season when Washington's Lady Lions advanced to the Sweet Sixteen before losing to perennial powerhouse UConn.

 In 2013, Coquese Washington was named to the 18-member "Presidential Search and Screen Committee" at Penn State to help determine the university's next President.

 On March 8, 2019, Penn State and Washington parted ways after 12 seasons.

 Oklahoma

 On April 18, 2019, Washington was announced as the new associate head coach of the Oklahoma women's basketball program.

+Notre Dame – Part II

+For the 2020–2021 and 2021–2022 seasons, Washington returned to Notre Dame in the role of associate head coach.

 Rutgers

 On May 23, 2022, Washington was announced as the new head coach of the Rutgers women's basketball program.
+On March 2, 2026, Washington was fired after four seasons.

+SMU

+In April, 2026, it was announced that Washington was named an assistant coach at SMU.